1Password to rule them all, and in the darkness bind them.

 Security is the one thing password managers cannot scrimp on.
 If they do, they’ll lose public confidence and they won’t be able to compete with the leaders in the industry.

-The use of their device-specific secret key adds an additional layer of security to the system, and also boosts our confidence in their software.
+We have to do a special shout out to 1Password’s device-specific secret key, which adds an additional layer of security to the system, and also boosts our confidence in their software.

 1Password VS Dashlane